-Once you sign up, you’ll start at the Dashboard, which is where your basic analytics, account activity, and billing information will appear once you've connected your images to imgix.
+Once you sign up, you’ll start at the Dashboard, which is where your basic analytics, account activity, and billing information will appear once you've connected your assets to imgix.
 You can also add users and payment methods to your account by clicking the account dropdown in the upper right corner.

 To add a user: